sergiojulio/mastodon-stream-nlp-data-analysis/README.md

 docker-compose up -d
 ```

-If you have installed docker desktop you should see something like this:
+If you have installed docker desktop you should see something similar to this:

 ![alt text](assets/docker.png)

-Next we need to start the producer!
+Now we need to start the producer!

 ```
 curl localhost:8080/streaming_csv
 ```

-This will send to kafka service a string every 5 seconds
+This will send to kafka service a json string every 5 seconds

 If you want to see it in action (optional):